Over 65? Learn about your flu shot choices

-- Trouble breathing or shortness of breath
+- Have trouble breathing or shortness of breath

-- Pain or pressure in the chest or stomach
+- Feel pain or pressure in the chest or stomach

-- Not peeing
+- Aren’t peeing

 - Centers for Disease Control and Prevention.
 People 65 years and older and influenza.
-Accessed June 15, 2021.
+Accessed November 15, 2021.

 The information provided is for general informational purposes only and is not intended to be medical advice or a substitute for professional health care.
 You should consult an appropriate health care professional for your specific needs.